 The vertebral arch is the ring of bone that joins the vertebral body to surround the spinal cord. [see anatomy]

 Each vertebra contains two laminae and the procedure may remove one or both laminae.
-Removal of single lamina is called hemilaminectomy.
+Removal of the single lamina is called hemilaminectomy.

 Although the literal meaning of laminectomy is ‘excision of the lamina’, a conventional laminectomy involves excision of the posterior spinal ligament and some or all of the spinous process

-Main aim of the laminectomy is to relieve the pressure on the nerve tissues.
+The main aim of the laminectomy is to relieve the pressure on the nerve tissues.

-It can be done as the stand alone procedure or may be done as part of some other procedure.
-For example laminectomy may be done to access the disc better for its removal.
+It can be done as the stand-alone procedure or may be done as part of some other procedure.
+For example, laminectomy may be done to access the disc better for its removal.